pascalkuthe/regex-cursor/README.md

 It is intended as a prototype for upstream support for "streaming regex".
 The cursor based API in this crate is very similar to the API already exposed by `regex`/`regex-automata`.
 To that end a generic `Cursor` trait is provided that collections can implement.

 A sketch of the cursor API is shown below.
 The string is yielded in multiple byte chunks.
 Calling advance moves the cursor to the next chunk.
 Calling backtrack moves the cursor a chunk back.
-Backtracking is required by this create.
+Backtracking is required by this crate.
 That makes it unsuitable for searching fully unbuffered streams like bytes send over a TCP connection.

 ``` rust
 pub trait Cursor {